 And it gives me hope that each blog post I publish can better my previous standard.
 Sure, if I continue to learn, practice, remain focused, and be determined to achieve my goals.

 There is one thing I like most about striving to better your previous standard.
 Each blog post you published today will seem like a draft or rough sheet tomorrow.

-An article you publish today and you said to yourself, great!
+An article you published today, and you said to yourself, great!
 This is a stellar post.

-I bet when you review it six months later, it will be, oh!
+When you review it six months later, I bet it will be, oh!
 Gosh, I need to edit this post to make it better.

-No matter your current standard in writing, your creative ability, there is always room for improvement.
-Just keep at it and sooner, especially when events started unfolding in your blogging career, you’ll see that it’s easier to write than you ever imagine.
+No matter your writing standard or creative ability, there is always room for improvement.
+Just keep at it; sooner, especially when events start unfolding in your blogging career, you’ll see that it’s easier to write than you ever imagine.